On the Relation between Realizable and Nonrealizable Cases of the Sequence Prediction Problem: Notation and Definitions

 In words, we take the expected (over data) cumulative (over time) KL divergence between $\mu$- and $\rho$-conditional (on the past data) probability distributions of the next outcome. \begin{definition} We say that $\rho$ predicts $\mu$ in expected average KL divergence if

 \end{definition} This measure of performance is much weaker, in the sense that it requires good predictions only one step ahead, and not on every step but only on average; also the convergence is not with probability 1 but in expectation.
 With prediction quality so measured, predictors exist for relatively large classes of measures; most notably, \cite{BRyabko:88} provides a predictor which predicts every stationary process in expected average KL divergence.
-We will use the following well-known identity